Visels/Visels/README.md

 <!-- - 🤔 I’m looking for help with . -->

-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on Spring-Boot and Angular
-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m currently learning Angular JS, Spring-Boot
 - 👯 I’m looking to collaborate on everything!
-- 😄 Pronouns: MAESTRO 🤣
+- 😄 Pronouns: Adventurous ✈️
-- ⚡ Fun fact: I love football ⚽
+- ⚡ Fun fact:I speak four languages!

 ### Languages and Tools: